9 Best SoapUI Alternatives for API Testing in 2026

 Cons:

-Best for: Enterprise teams already invested in SoapUI who need advanced features.
-Organizations with significant SOAP API infrastructure that need professional-grade testing.
+Best for: Enterprise teams with significant SOAP infrastructure that need professional-grade testing and want the shortest migration from SoapUI.

 2. Postman

-Postman is the most widely used API development platform, with over 30 million developers.
-While it started as a REST client, it now supports a broad range of API types and testing workflows.
+Postman is the most widely used API development platform.
+While it started as a REST client, it now covers a broad range of API types and team workflows.

-What it does: Postman provides a visual interface for building, testing, and documenting APIs.
-It supports REST, GraphQL, WebSocket, gRPC, and SOAP.
-Features include collections, environments, pre-request scripts, test assertions, mock servers, monitors, and team collaboration workspaces.
+What it does: Visual interface for building, testing, and documenting APIs across REST, GraphQL, WebSocket, gRPC, and SOAP (via raw XML).
+Collections, environments, scripted assertions, mock servers, monitors, and shared team workspaces.

 Pricing: